Here’s what you need to know about how to store garlic harvested from your garden.

 If you have softneck garlic, you can braid the leaves together instead of tying them to form your bundles.

-Hang the garlic bunches up in a spot that’s shaded, dry, and has lots of air flow.
+Hang the garlic bunches up in a spot that’s shaded, dry, and has lots of air circulation.
 As an alternative, you can also lay out your garlic on a mesh rack to cure.
+Good air circulation is key here.

-The curing process should take about two weeks.
+The curing process should take about two weeks with good air circulation.
 Your bulbs are ready for storage when the skins are dry and papery to the touch.

 How to Store Garlic